johnson82nguyen/johnson82nguyen/README.md

 - 👋 Hi, I’m John nguyen
+- Checkout my website at www.johnson-nguyen.com
 - 👀 I’m interested in Software engineering.
-I want to be develope applications that benefit millions of people.
+I want to develope applications that benefit millions of people.
 - 🌱 I’m currently learning web development tools such as django, css, and much more in my free time.
 - 📫 How to reach me
 you can reach me on